Aayush-GBC/Aayush-GBC/README.md

 ## 🧑‍💻 About Me

-I'm a cybersecurity student at **George Brown College** (Ajax/Toronto, ON) with hands-on experience in penetration testing, network security, and vulnerability assessment.
+I'm a cybersecurity student at **George Brown College** (Ajax/Toronto, ON) with a bit of experience in penetration testing, network security, and vulnerability assessment.
 I enjoy breaking things responsibly — and documenting exactly how to fix them.

 - 🔭 Currently building: **Autonomous Red Team Framework**
 - 🌱 Learning: Advanced threat detection, SIEM, and red team automation